ArmedGuy/openwatcherhub/README.md

 You will need S3 credentials from [Copernicus Dataspace](https://documentation.dataspace.copernicus.eu/APIs/S3.html) to configure the container properly.

+Copy example.env to prod.env and fill in the values from their website.

 # openwatcherhub-api
 This is currently an all-in-one API service that can respond to certain SentinelHub requests.
 It is designed without ANY kind of security, and is only suitable for local installations.